FAQ (Frequently Asked Questions)

 The amount of the scholarship is 700,00 € a month as a rule, but can be adjusted to the average cost of living in the respective city.
 Most of the money is planned for the payment of accommodation and food, tuition fees and health insurance.
-Of course, every scholarship holder will receive a monthly sum for pocket money at his own disposal.
+Of course, every scholarship holder will receive a monthly sum of pocket money at their own disposal.

 How can I obtain a visa?